edumserrano/dotnet-sdk-extensions/docs/dev-notes/github-workflows.md

 ### Ignored NuGets

-On the [dependabot configuration file](/.github/dependabot.yml) the NuGet `Microsoft.AspNetCore.Mvc.Testing` is ignored because at the moment the `DotNet.Sdk.Extensions.Testing` project where the NuGet is used targets two target frameworks  and has an `if condition` to use different NuGet versions depending on the target framework.
+On the [Dependabot configuration file](/.github/dependabot.yml) the NuGet `Microsoft.AspNetCore.Mvc.Testing` is ignored because at the moment the `DotNet.Sdk.Extensions.Testing` project where the NuGet is used targets two target frameworks  and has an `if condition` to use different NuGet versions depending on the target framework.

 Dependabot does not know that for target framework netcoreapp3.1 the Microsoft.AspNetCore.Mvc.Testing NuGet cannot be higher than 3.x.x.
 This NuGet needs to be manually updated for the other target framework.

-### Security considerations when setting up auto merge for dependabot PRs
+### Security considerations when setting up auto merge for Dependabot PRs

 When a pull request is triggered the `GITHUB_TOKEN` will have [different permissions depending if the pull request came from a forked repo or not](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#how-the-permissions-are-calculated-for-a-workflow-job).

 When it comes from a forked repo the `GITHUB_TOKEN` will only have read permissions and won't be able to access any action secrets.
 This is true at least for public repos, for private repos there are [settings that allow you to control this](https://github.blog/2020-08-03-github-actions-improvements-for-fork-and-pull-request-workflows/).

-This plus the fact that a [dependabot pull request is treated as if it was opened from a repository fork](https://github.blog/changelog/2021-02-19-github-actions-workflows-triggered-by-dependabot-prs-will-run-with-read-only-permissions/) means that the action to auto merge dependabot PRs couldn't be done as part of the main `nuget-publish` workflow without potentially introducing security vulnerabilities.
+This plus the fact that a [Dependabot pull request is treated as if it was opened from a repository fork](https://github.blog/changelog/2021-02-19-github-actions-workflows-triggered-by-dependabot-prs-will-run-with-read-only-permissions/) means that the action to auto merge Dependabot PRs couldn't be done as part of the main `nuget-publish` workflow without potentially introducing security vulnerabilities.

 GitHub has all these limitations in place for security reasons.
 For more information and alternatives read [Keeping your GitHub Actions and workflows secure: Preventing pwn requests](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/).

-As a result, the `dependabot-auto-merge-pr` workflow, which is responsible for merging a dependabot PR, is a separate workflow that is [triggered from the completion of the main workflow](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_run). **This workflow runs in a privileged workflow context which means that the `GITHUB_TOKEN` will have write permissions and be able to approve and merge the PR**.
+As a result, the `dependabot-auto-merge-pr` workflow, which is responsible for merging a Dependabot PR, is a separate workflow that is [triggered from the completion of the main workflow](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#workflow_run). **This workflow runs in a privileged workflow context which means that the `GITHUB_TOKEN` will have write permissions and be able to approve and merge the PR**.

 As explained by [Keeping your GitHub Actions and workflows secure: Preventing pwn requests](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/), anything that is used on a privileged workflow context must be trusted data.
 For example, binaries built from an untrusted PR, would be a security vulnerability if executed in the privileged workflow_run workflow context. **Since the `dependabot-auto-merge-pr` workflow does not use any data from the workflow that triggered it, apart from the PR number, there is no security risk**.